 State Tax Credits for Barrier Removal and Employment Supports

-Arizona recently enacted legislation allowing for a subtraction of eligible business access expenditures paid or incurred when retrofitting developed real property in order to comply with the requirements of the Americans with Disabilities Act (ADA).
+Arizona enacted legislation in 2017 allowing for a subtraction of eligible business access expenditures paid or incurred when retrofitting developed real property in order to comply with the requirements of the Americans with Disabilities Act (ADA).
 This includes any amount of eligible access expenditures recognized under the Internal Revenue Code, including any amount that is amortized according to federal amortization schedules, and that is included in computing taxable income for the current taxable year.

-The Iowa Assistive Device Tax Credit allows an eligible small business to claim a credit against corporate tax equal to 50 percent of the first $5,000 paid during the tax year for purchasing, renting or modifying an assistive device or making other workplace modifications for an employee with a disability.
+The Iowa Assistive Device Tax Credit allows an eligible small business to claim a credit against corporate tax equal to 50% of the first $5,000 paid during the tax year for purchasing, renting or modifying an assistive device or making other workplace modifications for an employee with a disability.
 The Iowa Economic Development Authority certifies those eligible for the credit and issues tax credit certificates for eligible claimants.
 This is a refundable credit.

-Kansas legislation allows any taxpayer who incurs expenditures for the purpose of making an existing facility accessible for people with disabilities, including making all or any portion of a facility or equipment usable for the employment of individuals with disabilities, to claim an income tax credit equal to 50 percent of the expenditures or $10,000, whichever is less.
+Kansas legislation allows any taxpayer who incurs expenditures for the purpose of making an existing facility accessible for people with disabilities, including making all or any portion of a facility or equipment usable for the employment of individuals with disabilities, to claim an income tax credit equal to 50% of the expenditures or $10,000, whichever is less.
 The tax credit will be deducted from the taxpayer’s tax liability for the taxable year following the year in which the expenditures are made by the taxpayer.
 If the amount of the tax credit exceeds the taxpayer’s tax liability for the taxable year, the amount which exceeds the tax liability may be carried over for deduction from the taxpayer’s tax liability in the next taxable year or years, for up to four years.

 Under the Maryland Disability Employment Tax Credit, employers can claim up to $600 the first year and up to $500 the second year against transportation or child care costs paid on behalf of the employee for each qualifying employee.
 If the credit is more than the tax liability, the unused credit may be carried forward for up to five tax years.
 Tax-exempt organizations can apply the credit against the tax on unrelated business taxable income.